-Since Missions of Hope International (MOHI) was instituted 20 years ago, we have grown from serving 50 children in one section of the slums to now 16,242 children in 23 different communities throughout Kenya.
+Since Missions of Hope International (MOHI) was instituted 20 years ago, we have grown from serving 50 children in one section of the slums to over 18,000 children in 24 different communities throughout Kenya.

 God has remained faithful in helping us develop programs that see us reach more people.
 This has enabled us to expand to remote, rural communities where access to education and job opportunities are extremely limited.
 The Molo community falls under this category.

 To better serve this community, on February 6th this year, MOHI launched Coram Deo; a new center located in Molo which is approximately 214 kilometers from Nairobi.
 The center Coram Deo - a Latin phrase which means “In the presence of God" - is expected to comfortably accommodate 180 students.

 The event to mark the centre’s dedication was a colorful affair attended by students from Coram Deo and representative students from Pangani, Bondeni, and Molo Milimani centers.
 Also in attendance were MOHI founders Pastor Wallace and Mary Kamau, directors, managers and various other staff members.